thriveweb/great-start-elc/content/pages/home.md

       subtitle: >-
         We prepare in accordance with Food Safety and Nutrition standards plus dietary and medical needs.
+    - icon: /images/uploads/clock.svg
+      title: 'Flexible Hours: Maximise Your Child Care Subsidy'
+      subtitle: >-
+        Nine-hour, ten-hour and full day options are available to all families under the one associated flat fee, enabling them to make the most out of the Child Care Subsidy.
+We know that there is no one size fits all option for our families when it comes to early childhood education and care.
+That is why we are giving families the freedom to choose which hours best suit their needs.
   title: Why Choose Us?
 homeSection4:
   image1: /images/uploads/istock-516621014_supe_crop.jpg